-8 Business Soft Skills For Successful Entrepreneurs
+8 Top Soft Skills For Successful Entrepreneurs

 A business is a lot like a healthy human organism —no matter how fantastic the brainpower of that organism, it’s the heart that pumps it up with oxygen and life.
 In a similar way, all the technological, sales, and marketing skills that a business team possesses make up the brain of the company.
-The heart that makes those functions come alive and operate smoothly lies in business soft-skills.
+The heart that makes those functions come alive and operate smoothly lies in learning top soft-skills.

 Soft skills make up a whole set of leadership, teamwork and character traits chiseled out to perform under pressure.
-Among the benefits of business soft skills training are increased ROI and a highly productive working environment.
+Among the benefits of soft skills training are increased ROI and a highly productive working environment.
 According to a study from Boston College, Harvard University, and the University of Michigan, on the job soft skills training delivered a 256 percent return on investment due to boosted productivity and employee retention.

 How does a small business get the same kind of ROI and precisely what soft skills are needed to take your business to the next level?
-We asked several successful entrepreneurs, CEOs, and small business founders to share the business soft skills vital to their daily work.
+We asked several successful entrepreneurs, CEOs, and small business founders to share the top soft skills vital to their daily work.
 Here are their years of experience gathered in 8 essential points for you to learn from and implement today.

 Communication is the chief intersection in your business journey, the daily meeting ground of the business leader, their team, and clients.
 If there’s a “jam” at any point, it’s bound to create friction throughout the whole business journey.